 Why is it important?

-The thyroid is a small, two-inch long butterfly-shaped gland that weighs less than an ounce and is located in the lower front of your neck.
-It has two lobes and converts the iodine in the food we eat into thyroid hormones (thyroxine – T4 and triiodothyronine – T3).
-It has the only cells in the body that are capable of doing this.
-T4 makes up 80% and T3 makes up 20% of the hormones produced (T3 is four times stronger than T4).
-Both help to control your metabolism by regulating the conversion of oxygen and calories to energy.
-The hormones also help regulate body temperature, breathing, heart rate, body weight, muscle strength, menstrual cycles, cholesterol levels, central nervous system and peripheral nervous system.
-Your thyroid gland is influenced by your pituitary gland, which in turn is controlled by the hypothalamus (both of these sit at the base of your brain).
-Both of these monitor the levels of thyroid hormones in your body and when they sense that the levels are low, the hypothalamus releasing the TSH Releasing Hormone (TRH), which triggers the pituitary to release the Thyroid Stimulating Hormone (TSH).
-This instructs the thyroid to produce and release more T4 and T3.
+The thyroid is a small, two-inch-long butterfly-shaped gland that weighs less than an ounce and is located in the lower front of your neck.
+It has two lobes and converts the iodine in our food into thyroid hormones (thyroxine – T4 and triiodothyronine – T3).
+It has the only cells in the body capable of doing this.
+T4 makes up 80%, and T3 makes up 20% of the hormones produced.
+T3 is four times stronger than T4.
+Both help control your metabolism by regulating the conversion of oxygen and calories to energy.
+The hormones also help regulate body temperature, breathing, heart rate, body weight, muscle strength, menstrual cycles, cholesterol levels, central nervous system, and peripheral nervous system.
+Your thyroid gland is influenced by the pituitary gland, which is controlled by the hypothalamus (both sit at the base of the brain).
+Both monitor the levels of thyroid hormones in your body.
+When they sense that the levels are low, the hypothalamus releases the TSH Releasing Hormone (TRH), triggering the pituitary to release the Thyroid Stimulating Hormone (TSH), instructing the thyroid to produce and release more T4 and T3.

-Unfortunately, hyperthyroidism and hypothyroidism cannot be prevented since they are caused by autoimmune disorders.
-While there isn’t anything that you can do for hyperthyroidism, hypothyroidism can help be managed by eating a diet rich in iodine.
-Even though salt is fortified with iodine, this doesn’t mean go add salt to all of your food.
-Instead, try some other, healthier, options.
-These can include kelp, cranberries, organic yogurt, navy beans, strawberries, raw/organic cheese, organic potatoes, eggs, cod fish, tuna and turkey breast.
+Unfortunately, hyperthyroidism and hypothyroidism cannot be prevented since autoimmune disorders cause them.
+While there isn’t anything you can do to manage hyperthyroidism at home, hypothyroidism can help be handled by eating a diet rich in iodine.
+Even though salt is fortified with it, this doesn’t mean adding salt to all of your food.
+Instead, try some other, healthier options.
+You can eat kelp, cranberries, organic yogurt, navy beans, strawberries, raw/organic cheese, organic potatoes, eggs, cod, tuna, and turkey breast.

 Your thyroid plays a vital role in your body’s ability to function.
-So, when it doesn’t function the way it is supposed to, it can impact your life significantly.
-Having a thyroid disorder might initially seem like the end of the world, but once you have the appropriate treatment, your quality of life will improve dramatically.
+So, when it doesn’t work how it is supposed to, it can significantly impact your life.
+A thyroid disorder might initially seem like the end of the world, but once you have the appropriate treatment, your quality of life will improve dramatically.
 If you have any questions or concerns about your thyroid function, please consult with your doctor.
 If you would like more information about your thyroid and how it functions, please visit the American Thyroid Association at https://www.thyroid.org/